ashexs/FrutigerAero/README.md

 This is the page for the official Frutiger Aero Community website, maintained by the Consumer Aesthetic Network.

+Preview:

 <img src="thumbnail.jpg" alt="Thumbnail">

+Pages Done:

+✅ Home Page

+Pages to do:
+- Community Page
+- Resources Page
+- Archives Page
+- About Page

+What to improve on:

+⚠️ Playlist Next & Previous Buttons

+Other things to do:

+- Write content
+- Replace placeholder images
+- Choose songs for playlist
+- ???

 Figma Link: